MonsterProd85/spotify-fullscreen-mode/privacy.md

 No information is sent to any server or third party.
 All processing happens locally in your browser.

-For questions or concerns about this privacy policy, please create an issue on the GitHub repository.
+For questions or concerns about this privacy policy, please create an issue on [this GitHub repository](https://github.com/MonsterProd85/spotify-fullscreen-mode).